 This post contains affiliate links.
 Read the disclosure policy.

 About Baked Piri Piri Chicken Wings

-Over the two (wonderful) years of running this little food blog, there has been one fact about The Husband and I that’s impacted almost every recipe I’ve published:
+Over the two (wonderful) years of running this little food blog, there has been one fact about an old friend of mine and I that’s impacted almost every recipe I’ve published: